lucidrains/gigagan-pytorch/README.md

 - [ ] add some differentiable augmentations, proven technique from the old GAN days
     - [ ] remove any magic being done with automatic rgbs processing, and have it explicitly passed in - offer functions on the discriminator that can process real images into the right multi-scales
     - [ ] add horizontal flip for starters

-- [ ] do a review of the auxiliary losses
-    - [x] add contrastive loss for generator
-    - [x] add vision aided loss
-    - [x] add gradient penalty for vision aided discr - make optional
-    - [x] add matching awareness loss - figure out if rotating text conditions by one is good enough for mismatching (without drawing an additional batch from dataloader)
-    - [x] make sure gradient accumulation works with matching aware loss
-    - [x] matching awareness loss runs and is stable
-    - [ ] vision aided trains, but is unstable and nans, figure out why

 - [ ] port over CLI from lightweight|stylegan2-pytorch
 - [ ] hook up laion dataset for text-image